vv90/video-portal/README.md

 # Video Portal
 This is an evaluation project application written on angularJS Karma/Jasmine is used for testing

-I usually use webpack for bundling the application.
-But since it's not listed in the allowed frameworks I decided not to use it.
+Gulp is used as a build tool

-To run the application you need to start node server.
+To run the application you need to have gulp, node and karma installed.

-There's npm script set up for this "npm start".
+Navigate to the project root directory "video-portal".
+Then...
+1) run "gulp" - that will build all application assets and copy required files to the /build directory
+2) run "node index.js" - that will start the server
+3) run "karma start" - that will run unit tests

-Or you just run "node index.js" from the terminal After the node server is started (by default on port 3000) you can open the app in the browser
+After the node server is started (by default on port 3000) you can open the app in the browser.

-There's npm script for running tests on Karma "npm test"